Student Achievement

 bar graph of employment rates at graduation

-Narrative: DBU students are surveyed upon graduation to determine whether they are employed.
-For students graduating in the 2022-2023 academic year, 66% reported employment.
+Narrative: DBU students are surveyed upon graduation to determine employment and success.
+For students graduating in the 2023-2024 academic year, 72.3% reported employment, and 76.4% reported success.
+For the 2024-2025 academic year, only data from December 2024 commencement is currently available.

 The University continues to expand the Center for Career and Professional Development, including the Career Services, Service-Learning, and Mentoring departments, to assist students in achieving a successful career path.